gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 exception in lots of different cases:

 ```
+Elasticsearch::Transport::Transport::Errors::BadRequest([400] {
+    "error": {
+        "root_cause": [{
+            "type": "illegal_argument_exception",
-Elasticsearch::Transport::Transport::Errors::BadRequest ([400] {"error":{"root_cause":[{"type":"illegal_argument_exception","reason":"Can't specify parent if no parent field has been configured"}],"type":"illegal_argument_exception","rea
+            "reason": "Can't specify parent if no parent field has been configured"
+        }],
+        "type": "illegal_argument_exception",
-son":"Can't specify parent if no parent field has been configured"},"status":400}):
+        "reason": "Can't specify parent if no parent field has been configured"
+    },
+    "status": 400
+}):
 ```

 This is because we changed the index mapping in GitLab 8.12 and the old indexes should be removed and built from scratch again,